 Mr. Egan is a Managing Partner of Advent International Corporation, which he joined in 2000.
 Prior to Advent, Mr. Egan served as an analyst at UBS, a Swiss multinational investment bank and financial services company.
-Mr. Egan currently serves or has served on the board of directors of Ansira Holdings, CCC Intelligent Solutions, NielsenIQ and Prisma Medios de Pagos S.A., each a private company.
+Mr. Egan currently serves or has served on the board of directors of Ansira Holdings, NielsenIQ and Prisma Medios de Pagos S.A., each a private company.
+Additionally, Mr. Egan serves on the board of directors of CCC Intelligent Solutions Holdings Inc., a public company.
 Mr. Egan holds a B.A. in English and Economics from Dartmouth College.